rozen03/dynamotest/README.md

 `dynamotest` is a package designed to help set up a DynamoDB Local Docker instance on your machine as part of Go test code.
 It uses [`ory/dockertest`][2] to start the DynamoDB Local instance in your Go test code, and is configured so that each call to `dynamotest.NewDynamoDB(t)` will create a dedicated instance, allowing parallel testing on multiple Docker instances.
 The function returns a new DynamoDB client which is already connected to the instance, enabling you to start using the client immediately.
 Additionally, it provides a clean-up function to ensure that the Docker instance gets deleted if clean-up is preferred.
 If you do not call the clean-up function, the instance will keep running, which may be useful for debugging and investigation.

-`dynamotest` also offers a helper function, `dynamotest.PrepTable(t, client, ...dynamotest.InitialTableSetup)`, to prepare tables and datasets for setting up the table beforehand.

 It is also worth noting that this package uses only the v2 version of the AWS SDK.